-A back-up ring is a ring of hard, extrusion resistant material such as high durometer nitrile, nylon, Hytrel, or PTFE (Teflon).
+A back-up ring is a ring of hard, extrusion resistant material such as high durometer nitrile, nylon, Hytrel, or PTFE (a generic compound of Teflon™, a trademark of the Chemours Company).
 They are not seals themselves but are usually used in conjunction with O-Rings in high-pressure applications for support or as spacers.

 A back-up ring is designed to fit between the O-Ring and the extrusion gap and prevent the extrusion of the O-Ring.
 Back-up rings are installed with O-Rings and quad rings.
 A Buna (also known as nitrile) back-up ring is typically 90-durometer (hardness).
 Back-up rings prevent O-Rings from gap extrusion in static radial sealing.
 The hard back-up ring will keep the O-Ring material from flowing into the gap which will prevent premature failure.

-Back-up rings are made in many materials, including nitrile, nylon, Hytrel, Teflon, even Viton.
-Nitrile and Teflon are the most commonly used.
+Back-up rings are made in many materials, including nitrile, nylon, Hytrel, PTFE, even Viton.
+Nitrile and PTFE are the most commonly used.
 Typically, nitrile comes in a solid ring, with one side concaved to fit the O-Ring.
-Generally, Teflon comes in single turn scarf cut (with an angle cut), solid or a spiral of two turns.
+Generally, PTFE comes in single turn scarf cut (with an angle cut), solid or a spiral of two turns.

 Inch sizes are produced to Aerospace Standard 568, just like O-Rings and quad rings.
 When selecting a back-up ring, the three most important specifications to be aware of are:

 - Inner dimension of the ring, or the outer dimension of the shaft on which the back-up rings will be applied

 - Ring thickness, or the axial width of the cross section of the ring, calculated as (ring OD minus ring ID)/2